mbrochh/django-graphql-apollo-react-demo/README.md

 This repo contains the code shown at the [Singapore Djangonauts June 2017 Meetup](https://www.meetup.com/Singapore-Djangonauts/events/240608776/)

-A video of the workshop will be uploaded on engineers.sg, shortly.
+TODO: A video of the workshop will be uploaded on engineers.sg, shortly.

 This README was basically the "slides" for the workshop, so if you want to learn as well, just keep on reading!

 In this workshop, we will address the following topics: